eresdesre/eresdesre/README.md

-- 👋 Hi, I’m @eresdesre
+- 👋 Hi, I’m @godsamongus
-- 👀 I’m interested in ...software engineering, cyber security, data science, database administaration
+- 👀 I’m interested in ...cybersecurity
-- 🌱 I’m currently learning ...software engineering,developing
+- 🌱 I’m currently learning ...HTB and web dev
-- 💞️ I’m looking to collaborate on ...systems analysts, developers, penetration, hacking, database penetration.
+- 💞️ I’m looking to collaborate with developers and pentesters
 - 📫 How to reach me ... geraldmutua3@gmail.com

 <!---